noahehall/theBookOfNoah/web_technoligies/core/browser/browser.md

 			- and you must put your handler within event.waitUntil
 		- thus
 			- fuck client.focus|openwindow
+				- nvm, works perfectly in response to anotification click
 			- just show the notification if !client.focused, else show the toast